digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/monitoring.rst

 - Each participant node measures the count of the inflight (dirty) requests so the user can see if ``maxDirtyRequests`` limit is close to being hit.
 The metrics are:  ``canton_dirty_requests`` and ``canton_max_dirty_requests``.
 - Each participant node records the distribution of events (updates) received by the participant and allows drill-down by event type (package upload, party creation, or transaction), status (success or failure), participant ID, and application ID (if available).
 The counter is called ``daml_indexer_events_total``.
 - The ledger event requests are totaled in a counter called ``daml_indexer_metered_events_total``.
-- Metrics are available for `monitoring the usage of JVM execution services <https://docs.daml.com/ops/common-metrics.html#java-execution-service-metrics>`__ used by Daml components.
 - `JVM garbage collection metrics <https://docs.daml.com/ops/common-metrics.html#jvm-metrics>`__ are collected.

 This list is not exhaustive.
 It highlights the most important metrics.